TosbackCgusBridge-Bot/CGUs-versions/Ups/Privacy Policy.md

 *   Individual and business contact information (such as name, company name, physical address, email address, and telephone or fax number)
-*   Shipping information (such as (i) shipping-related contact details like the shipper's and consignee's name, physical address, email address and telephone number, (ii) signature for proof of delivery, (iii) UPS account number, and (iv) information given to us that helps us access locations to which we provide service) and information provided to us regarding the content of certain shipments, but only to the extent an identifiable person can be linked to such content
+*   Shipping information (such as (i) shipping-related contact details like the shipper's, and consignee's and/or neighbor's (for UPS My Choice's "leave with neighbor" feature) name, physical address, email address and telephone number, (ii) signature for proof of delivery, (iii) UPS account number, and (iv) information given to us that helps us access locations to which we provide service) and information provided to us regarding the content of certain shipments, but only to the extent an identifiable person can be linked to such content
-*   Information that enables us to verify an individual's identity
 *   Names, email addresses and telephone numbers of others to whom we are asked to send information
 *   Information provided in response to surveys
 *   Username, password and other credentials used to access UPS products and services